Battle of Diamond Rock: Life on the Rock

-Maurice had a party of around 100 men under his command on the rock, with the usual officers found on a British warship, including a surgeon, purser, and a junior lieutenant to command the small supply vessel.
+Maurice had a party of around 120 men and boys under his command on the rock, with the usual officers found on a British warship, including a surgeon, purser, and a junior lieutenant to command the small supply vessel.
 A hospital was established, and food, gunpowder and ammunition were brought to the rock in boats, at first from Centaur, and then from Martinique, where it was purchased from sympathetic inhabitants.
 Water also had to be brought from the island, and large cisterns were built to store it.
-The men on the rock ran the risk of falling from the heights or being bitten by the fer-de-lance, a venomous snake inhabiting the rock.
+The men on the rock ran the risk of falling from the heights or being bitten by the fer-de-lance, a Martinican venomous snake inhabiting the rock.

 Battle

 First French assault

 With the British presence on Diamond Rock firmly established, Hood departed with Centaur, and the French saw an opportunity to attack.
 Four boatloads of soldiers were despatched at night, though the sailors who rowed there were extremely pessimistic as to their chances.
 Exhausted by the time they arrived at the rock, the men were not able to resist the pull of the strong current and were swept out to sea.
 They were eventually able to make it back to Martinique, with the British only learning of the attempt several days later.
-The British could have easily sunk the French boats had the French made a daylight assault.
+The British could have sunk the French boats had the French made a daylight assault.
 Disheartened by their failure, the French made no further attempts to attack the fort from the island.
-Maurice and his men devoted their time after this to raiding, cutting out ships from the Martinique coast, and interdicting trade.
+Maurice and his men devoted their time after this to raiding, blocking ships from the Martinique coast, and interdicting trade.

 Villeneuve arrives

 On 14 May 1805, seventeen months after the British occupied the island, a large French fleet arrived in Fort-de-France Bay, having briefly exchanged fire with the British on Diamond Rock as they did so.
-The fleet, under Pierre de Villeneuve, was joined over the next few days by Spanish ships under Federico Gravina.
+The fleet, under French Vice-admiral Pierre-Charles Villeneuve, was joined over the next few days by Spanish ships under Federico Gravina.
 As the Spanish ship San Rafael approached on 16 May, the British hoisted the French flag, luring the Spanish ship to pass close by.
 As she did so the British forces replaced the French colours with the British, and opened fire, taking the Spanish by surprise (such a false flag was considered a perfectly legitimate, indeed traditional, ruse de guerre during that era).
-Shortly after this it was discovered that the main cistern, holding a month's supply of water, had cracked in some earth tremors, and the leak had been made worse by the vibration from the guns.
+Shortly after this it was discovered that the main cistern, holding a month's supply of water, had cracked during some earth tremors, and the leak had been made worse by the vibration from the guns.
 There was barely two weeks left, but fresh supplies were now unobtainable as a blockade of the rock began by a number of schooners, brigs and frigates.